France–Italy relations: French culture in Italy

 The Norman and the Angevin dynasties that ruled the Kingdom of Sicily and the Kingdom of Naples during the Middle Ages came from France.
 The Normans introduced a distinct romanesque art and castle architecture imported from Northern France.
 At the end of the 13th century, the Angevin introduced gothic art in Naples, giving birth to a peculiar gothic architectural style inspired by Southern French gothic.

-Provençal writers and troubadours of the 12th and 13th centuries had an important influence on the Dolce Stil Novo movement and on Dante Alighieri.
+Provençal writers and troubadours of the 12th and 13th centuries had an important influence on the Sicilian School, on the Dolce Stil Novo movement and on Dante Alighieri.

 The Aosta Valley region in northwest Italy is culturally French and the French language is recognised as an official language there.

 During the 17th and 18th centuries, many French artists lived and worked in Italy, especially in Rome, which was the international capital of arts.
 These include Simon Vouet, Valentin de Boulogne, Nicolas Poussin, Claude Lorrain and Pierre Subleyras.

 The Villa Medici in Rome hosts the French Academy in Rome.
 The academy was founded in 1666 by Louis XIV to train French artists (painters, sculptors, architects) and make them familiar with Roman and Italian Renaissance art.
 Today the academy is responsible for promoting French culture in Italy.

 From 1734 to 1861, the Kingdom of Naples and of Sicily were under the domination of the Spanish branch of the Bourbon dynasty, originating from France.
 Charles III, king of Naples was the grand son of Louis, Dauphin de France, son of Louis XIV.

 During the Napoleonic era, many parts of Italy were under French control and were part of the First French Empire.
 The Kingdom of Naples was ruled by Joseph Bonaparte, brother of Napoleon Bonaparte, and then by Marshall Joachim Murat : it was under Joseph Bonaparte's rule that feudalism was abolished, in 1806.

 The Savoy dynasty who ruled on Piedmont and Sardinia and led the unification of Italy in 1861 is of French descent, coming from the French-speaking region of Savoie, in the western Alps.